jnathan02222/dusk-2/README.md

 A browser game based on the Spotify API.
 Implemented using Next.js, Express.js and Puppeteer.

 # Installation
-Create a new app at https://developer.spotify.com/
+Create a new app at https://developer.spotify.com/.
+Make sure to add 'http://localhost:3000/' as a callback url.

 In the frontend directory define, an .env file with the following variables:
 ```